leonism/gemika_seo_audit_gem/README.md

 gem install gemika_seo_audit_gem
 ```

+## Alternate Installation

+Install the gem and add to the application's Gemfile by executing:

+    $ bundle add gemika_seo_audit_gem

+If bundler is not being used to manage dependencies, install the gem by executing:

+    $ gem install gemika_seo_audit_gem

 ## Usage

 To use the Gemika SEO Audit Gem in your Ruby application, you need to require it in your project: